wrightrocket/wrightrocket/README.md

 - 👋 Hi, I’m @wrightrocket
-- 👀 Interested in Security, Computers, Operating Systems, Programming, and Embedded Systems
+- 👀 Want to work with Computers, CyberSecurity, Mobile Devices, Operating Systems, and Programming
+- 👀 Enjoy Cooking, Electronics, Gardening, Mechanics, Music, Outdoors, Photography, Programming, Reading, and Videography
+- 👀 Love my family, friends, and dogs!

 - 🌱 Teaching A+ and Security+ at a non-profit helping disadvantaged people get better jobs
   * Studying for CySA+ and Pentest+ to teach a course in CySA+ in 2024
-  * Top 3% on TryHackMe.com after completing SOC Level 1 and 94% through Pentest+ paths
+  * Top 3% on TryHackMe.com after completing SOC Level 1 and almost through Pentest+ paths
   * Just beginning to learn what I can do with a Flipper Zero
 - 📫 How to reach me: wright.keith@gmail.com